banan-tech/.github/profile/README.md

 ## Hi there 👋

-Banan Systems will provide solutions for scalable and maintainable systems.
+Banan Technologies will provide solutions for scalable and maintainable systems.
 We follow the DevOps principles to ensure the Continuous Delivery of value sooner, safer, and happier.

 > [!Important]
-> Banan Systems is still getting ready to launch.
+> Banan Technologies is still getting ready to launch.